-This principle emphasises the importance of always acting honestly and in good faith in undertaking your role as a Committee member; it also supplements the principle of Openness.
+This principle emphasises the importance of always acting honestly and in good faith in undertaking your role as a Management Committee member; it also supplements the principle of Openness.
 To uphold this principle, you should ensure that you are familiar with our rules, standing orders and scheme of delegation, as well as our governance policies and procedures (C3).
+Of course, you should also ensure that you always act and speak honestly and openly.